slaughtr/leap-year/README.md

 2. Click on the index.html file in the browser.
 This will allow you to view the file in your browser.
 If this does not open in your browser, navigate to project folder via your command line and type "open index.html".

+## Specifications
+* The program should return when a year is not a leap year.
+..
+Input Example: 1993
+..
+Output Example: false
+* The program should return 'true' for years divisible by 4, since those are leap years.
+..
+Input Example: 2004
+..
+Output Example: true
+* The program should return 'false' for years divisible by 100, since those are not leap years.
+..
+Input Example: 1900
+..
+Output Example: false
+* The program should return 'true' for years divisible by 400, since those are leap years.
+..
+Input Example: 2000
+..
+Output Example: true

 ## Technology Used To Create Portfolio
 HTML, CSS, JavaScript, and jQuery.